Captain Flint: In Treasure Island

 Captain Flint is a fictional character in the book Treasure Island, created by Robert Louis Stevenson in 1883.
-In Stevenson's book, Flint, whose first name is not given, was the captain of a pirate ship, The Walrus, which accumulated an enormous amount of captured treasure, approximately £700,000.
-On August 1, 1750, Flint and six members of his crew bury the plunder on an island located somewhere in the Caribbean Sea.
-Flint then murders his six assistants, leaving the corpse of one, Allardyce, with its arms outstretched in the direction of the buried treasure.
+In Stevenson's book, Flint, whose first name is not given, was the captain of a pirate ship, the Walrus, which accumulated an enormous amount of captured treasure, approximately £700,000.
+On 1 August 1750, Flint and seven members of his crew bury the plunder on an island located somewhere in the Caribbean Sea.
+Flint then murders all his assistants, leaving the body of one, Allardyce, with its legs outstretched in the direction of "E.S.E. and by E." with arms opposite.

 The only person Flint was said to fear was his quartermaster John Silver, who later even called his parrot "Captain Flint" in mockery.

-Flint is said to have died in Savannah, many years before the book's central plot takes place, with his last words being, "Darby M'Graw - fetch aft the rum...."
-His death was said in the book to have been caused by the effects of drinking too much rum.
-The inscription on the map suggests that he died on July 28, 1754.
-The location of the treasure had been marked by Flint on a map and while he was dying it entrusted to his first mate William "Billy" Bones.
-With the exception of Long John Silver many of Flint's crew spend all their ill-gotten booty and end up begging (e.g. Blind Pew).
-Bones however is too much of a drunken bully of a miser to either find the rest of the treasure or give up the map for his former crewmates and becomes a marked man on the run for 3 years after Flint's death by Flints old crew (Blind Pew; Black Dog; Job Anderson; Israel Hands; Dirk), of whom the ringleader is Long John Silver.
-They track Bones down (who like Flint dies of drinking too much rum); however before they can get the map it falls into the hands of the protagonist of the novel, Jim Hawkins.
+Flint is said to have died in Pirates' House in Savannah, Georgia, many years before the book's central plot takes place.
+His last words were, "Darby M'Graw - fetch aft the rum...."
+His death was said to have been caused by the effects of drinking too much rum.
+The location of the treasure had been marked by Flint on a map entrusted to his first mate William "Billy" Bones.
+The inscription on the map suggests that Flint died on 28 July 1754.
+With the exception of Long John Silver, many of Flint's crew spend their ill-gotten booty and end up begging (e.g. Blind Pew).
+Bones is too much of a drunk to find the rest of the treasure and too miserly to give up the map.
+He becomes a marked man three years after Flint's death, pursued by Flint's old crew: Blind Pew, Black Dog, Job Anderson, Israel Hands and Dirk, led by Long John Silver.
+They track down Bones (who, like Flint, dies of the effects of alcoholism).
+Before they can get the map, it falls into the hands of the protagonist of the novel, Jim Hawkins.